Empire State University

-Empire State College (SUNY Empire or ESC) is a public university headquartered in Saratoga Springs, New York.
+Empire State University (SUNY Empire) is a public university headquartered in Saratoga Springs, New York.
 It is part of the State University of New York (SUNY) system.
-Empire State College is a multi-site institution offering associate, bachelor's, master's, doctoral degrees, and distance degrees worldwide through the Center for Distance Learning.
-The college has approximately 10,000 undergraduate students and has an acceptance rate of 51%.
+Empire State University is a multi-site institution offering associate, bachelor's, master's, doctoral degrees, and distance degrees worldwide through the Center for Distance Learning.
+The university has approximately 12,000 undergraduate students and has an acceptance rate of 51%.

-The college is accredited by the Middle States Commission on Higher Education.
+The university is accredited by the Middle States Commission on Higher Education.

 The School for Graduate Studies offers master's degrees.
-Empire State College's Center for International Programs also has special programs for students in Lebanon through the American University of Science and Technology, Czech Republic, and Greece.
-From 2005 to 2010, Empire State College and Anadolu University in Turkey offered a joint MBA program.
-It also has arranged learning opportunities with UAW-Ford University, United Steelworkers of America, Corporate Noncredit Training, eArmyU, Navy College Program and the International Brotherhood of Electrical Workers (Local Union #3).
+Empire State University's Center for International Programs also has special programs for students in Lebanon through the American University of Science and Technology, Czech Republic, and Greece.
+From 2005 to 2010, Empire State University and Anadolu University in Turkey offered a joint MBA program.
+It also has arranged learning opportunities with UAW-Ford University, United Steelworkers of America, Corporate Noncredit Training, Navy College Program, and the International Brotherhood of Electrical Workers (Local Union #3).

-Empire State College administrative offices are located in Saratoga Springs, New York.
+Empire State University administrative offices are located in Saratoga Springs, New York.

 History

 Empire State College was designed by then SUNY Chancellor Ernest Boyer in a document titled "Prospectus for a New University College."
-In 1971, Ernest L. Boyer, chancellor of the State University of New York, conceived a new college for the state's public university: a college dedicated to adult, student-centered education.
-Empire State College would invite people into higher education by removing impediments to access such as time, location, institutional processes, and even curricular custom, as well as habits of learning and teaching.
-Students individually would define their academic needs, purposes and efforts.
-The college would be flexible in supporting them, through its faculty, policies and procedures, to achieve demonstrable college-level learning.
-This is the animating idea and the root of Empire State College.
+In 1971, Ernest L. Boyer, chancellor of the State University of New York, conceived a new college for the state's public university: a college dedicated to adult student-centered education.
+Empire State College was designed removing impediments to access such as time, location, institutional processes, and curricular customs.
+In this design, students would individually define their academic needs, purposes, and efforts.
+The college would be flexible in supporting them through its faculty, policies, and procedures, to achieve college-level learning.

 Mascot

-Empire State College in 2020 named its first-ever mascot, Blue the Bluebird.
+In 2020, Empire State University named its first-ever mascot, Blue the Bluebird.
 A campus-wide vote took place and Blue the Bluebird beat out other finalists, Cam the Chameleon and Van the Vanguard.
 Students, faculty, staff, and alumni cast 9,922 total votes in the finals.
 The bluebird is New York's state bird.